cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 11.2.9 (2022-02-14) =
+* Solved a Call to a member function addChild() on null issue

+= 11.2.8 (2022-02-12) =
+* Solved an array_key_exists error

+= 11.2.7 (2022-02-10) =
+* Fixed some minor CSS issues for the category mapping autosuggest
+* Changed plugin title in readme.txt file

+= 11.2.6 (2022-02-09) =
+* Tested for WooCommerce 6.2

+= 11.2.5 (2022-02-07) =
+* Solved an UTF8-encoding issue that broke XML feeds

+= 11.2.4 (2022-02-02) =
+* Added rawurldecode for some fields

+= 11.2.3 (2022-02-01) =
+* Fixed a XSS vulnerability issue

+= 11.2.2 (2022-01-31) =
+* Fixed a XSS vulnerability issue

+= 11.2.1 (2022-01-30) =
+* Fixed an issue for individually priced bundled products that had a discount configured, it was not adding the VAT to those prices.

+= 11.2.0 (2022-01-26) =
+* Fixed an issue where the plugin crached on Skroutz feeds when simple products were changed into variable products or the other way around

+= 11.1.9 (2022-01-26) =
+* Confirmed compatibility with Wordpress 5.9

+= 11.1.8 (2022-01-21) =
+* Added support for up to 5 additional images for Mall.sk feeds

+= 11.1.7 (2022-01-20) =
+* Bolder element changed the table rate shipping name method.
+This causes the integration to no longer work.
+This issue has been fixed now.

+= 11.1.6 (2022-01-20) =
+* Solved this error for Skroutz feed: Call to undefined method WC_Product_Simple::get_available_variations()

+= 11.1.5 (2022-01-20) =
+* Added support for the Mall.sk media (image) URL field

+= 11.1.4 (2022-01-14) =
+* Tested for compatibility with WC 6.1
+* Changed Skroutz template so it meets the new Skroutz color requirements

 = 11.1.3 (2022-01-09) =
 * Removed htaccess feature as it seems to be conflicting for some users